Free Printable Kitchen Vocabulary Worksheets for Kindergarten (PDF)

 Look at the pictures carefully.
 Can you find all the things that belong in a kitchen?
 Circle only the objects that you would usually see or use in a kitchen.
 Be careful—some pictures do not belong!
 Take your time and have fun spotting the kitchen items.

-Things in the Kitchen Worksheets for Kindergarten 3Pin
+Fill-in-the-Blank: Things in the Kitchen

 Look at the picture carefully and write the names of the things you can see in the kitchen.
 Choose the correct words from the word box and write them on the lines below the picture.
-Make sure you spell each word correctly!
+Make sure you spell each word correctly.

-Matching Things in the Kitchen Worksheet
+Matching Activity: Things in the Kitchen

 Look at each picture carefully and find the correct label that matches it.
 Draw a line from the picture to the right word.
-Make sure each picture is matched with the correct name!
+Make sure each picture is matched with the correct name.

 Coloring Things in the Kitchen Worksheet

 Look at the pictures carefully and color all the kitchen items you can find.
 Use any colors you like!
-Try to spot each item that belongs in a kitchen—don’t forget anything!
+Try to spot each item that belongs in a kitchen—don’t forget anything.

 How to Use These Worksheets at Home and School